 Legend:CaCO3, Calcium carbonate; CEC, cation exchange capacity; DOC, dissolved organic carbon; Fed, dithionate extractable iron; Ald, dithionate extractable aluminum; Feo, ammonium oxalate extractable iron; Alo, ammonium oxalate extractable aluminum mean of n 3; standard deviation in the parentheses

 dithionate extractable iron seems increased with depth in all the soils.
 Overall, the Guliana soil showed greater amount of Fed due to soil development process which results in iron release from primary mineral.
 In the Rawal, Guliana and Mansehra soils high Fed content at Bt horizon was due to translocation and accumulation at Bt horizon level.
 Citrate bicarbonate-dithionate aluminum was greater in the loess derived soils as compared to alluvium derived soils indicating significant change in Ald with change in parent material.29 Citrate bicarbonate-dithionate aluminum seems to be increased with soil depth in all the soils.
 Loess derived Guliana and Mansehra were highly weathered soils as supported by greater content of Fed and Ald compared to alluvium derived Rawal and Kotli soils.
 Ammonium oxalate extractable iron also varied with parent material.
 The loess derived Guliana and Mansehra soils had higher concentration of Feo compared to the alluvial Rawal and the Kotli soils.
 High Feo was observed in soils at relatively higher stage of development and accumulated in Bt horizon whereas in the Rawal and Kotli soils higher Feo was observed in surface horizons due to less leaching.30 High amorphous iron contents in Mansehra soils may attribute to high rainfall which reduces the crystallinity while dry climate promote crystallinity.31 Ammonium oxalate extractable aluminum was higher in soils at higher stage of development since the weathering processes result in an increase in hydrolytic breakdown and release of iron and aluminum from the primary minerals.
 Ammonium oxalate extractable aluminum content also increased with an increase in the depth.
 Overall iron and aluminum oxides were present in greater amount as a result of weathering in Guliana and Mansehra soils.
+Total As content varied between 3.4 to 6.92 mg kg-1 in most soil samples.
+In almost all the soils total As content increase with depth which may indicate subsurface accumulation.

 ARSENATE AND ARSENITE SORPTION ISOTHERM

-The isotherms for arsenate and arsenite sorption depict variation in shape of isotherms with variation in soil characteristics (Fig. 1).
-Overall, arsenate adsorption was greater than arsenite.
-Both arsenate and arsenite had fast rise in sorption with a small increase in concentration in equilibrium solution.
-Several scientists reported a fast sorption initially and a moderate increase lateral part of the isotherm.9, 18 Maximum sorption increase for arsenate was less than 150 mg kg-1.
+The isotherms for As(V) and As(III) sorption depict variation in shape of isotherms with variation in soil characteristics (Fig. 1).
+Overall, As(V) adsorption was greater than As(III).
+Both As(V) and As(III) had fast rise in sorption with a small increase in concentration in equilibrium solution.
+Several scientists reported a fast sorption initially and a moderate increase lateral part of the isotherm.9, 18 Maximum sorption increase for As(V) was less than 150 mg kg-1.
 The Bt horizons, especially in case of the Mansehra and the Guliana soils, had faster adsorption rise compared to Ap and Bw horizons.
-In case of arsenite, where generally the concentration maxima was ≈ 30 mg kg-1 had greater rise in
+In case of As(III), where generally the concentration maxima was ≈ 30 mg kg-1 had greater rise in

 Figure 1.
 Adsorption isotherms for arsenate and arsenite constructed between adsorbed concentrations at ordinate and solution concentration at abscissa in, indicating a fast initial rise especially in case of Bt horizon and the Bk horizon of Rawal had noteable low in adsorption.

 adsorbed concentration in case of Bt horizons of all the soils.
-It appears that clay content had stronger role for adsorption of both arsenate and arsenite.
-Several studies indicated a strong correlation of clay content with the adsorption of arsenate and arsenite.32, 33
+It appears that clay content had stronger role for adsorption of both As(V) and As(III).
+Several studies indicated a strong correlation of clay content with the adsorption of As(V) and As(III).32, 33

 FREUNDLICH EQUATION SORPTION PARAMETERS